OutTray/CRUD-Inventory-App/README.md

 ## Installation Instructions

-1. Install pip
+1. Install MySQL, Python, and pip.

-2. Set up a virtual environment (optional but recommended)
+2. Set up a virtual environment (optional but recommended).

-3. Enter the command:
+3. Enter the following command to install Django:

 ```
 python -m pip install Django
 ```

 4. Create a MySQL database named “shopify_2022_inventory” or go to CRUD/settings.py, scroll down to DATABASES, and change the NAME field to the desired database name.
-Alter the HOST and PORT fields if desired.
+Alter the HOST and PORT fields where necessary.

 5. In the CRUD folder (the same folder as CRUD/settings.py), create a file named "config.py" and add the username and password of the SQL server: